There's so much news about how bad sugar is for you. It's been linked to everything from obesity to some types of

 Simply removing sugar can help improve your health, but for good health, you need to fill up on good-for-you foods.
 Eating regular, hearty meals will ensure that you don't eat a donut or cookie while you're out, or reach into a co-worker's candy jar out of hunger.

-Buy a new cookbook that focuses on healthy, delicious recipes, or start following the many healthy food blogs out there.
+Buy a new cookbook that focuses on healthy, delicious recipes, or start following the many good healthy food blogs out there.
 Get inspired and start collecting doable but delicious healthy recipes.

-6. Challenge yourself to go completely "sugar-free” for two weeks
+6. Challenge yourself to go completely 'sugar-free' for 2 weeks

-Sometimes when you simply try to “reduce” your sugar consumption, you end up eating only slightly less than where you started.
-Go completely sugar-free for two weeks and you will have started resetting your taste buds and gaining a lot of self-control.
-I have found it really helpful to do (especially after a holiday).
+Sometimes when you simply try to "reduce" your sugar consumption, you end up eating only slightly less.
+Go completely sugar-free for two weeks and you'll start to reset your taste buds and gain self-control.
+I have found it really helpful to do, especially after a holiday.

-7. Get a friend who is interested in reducing or eliminating sugar to join forces with you
+7. Find a friend who's interested in reducing or eliminating sugar to join forces with you

 It could be a spouse, a walking partner or a co-worker.
-If you have someone who has the same goal as you, shares healthy recipes and exchanges food/meals, it can make it much more enjoyable and doable.
-If you can’t find someone in “real life,” then find an online friend.
+If you have someone who has the same goal as you, who shares healthy recipes and exchanges food/meals, it can make it much more enjoyable and doable.
+If you can't find someone in "real life," then find an online friend.

 8. Deal with cravings

-After a couple of days have gone by without eating any sugary foods, your craving for sugar should be reduced.
+After a couple of days have gone by without eating any sugary foods, your craving for sugar should drop.
 I find it helpful to eat or drink a fermented food such as homemade sauerkraut, coconut kefir or kombucha.
-The sourness of these food items counteract that sweet desire, plus it gives you healthy probiotics, which help reduce cravings.
+The sourness of these foods counteract that sweet desire, plus it gives you healthy probiotics, which help reduce cravings.

 9. Go have fun!

-As long as you have food in your stomach, life is not all about what you can and cannot eat.
+As long as you have food in your stomach, life isn't all about what you can and cannot eat.
 Take a walk and enjoy nature, go to the park with your kids, read a good book.
 In other words, enjoy life.
 Really, you can enjoy it without sugar.
 I promise.

 10. Enjoy beautiful food without sugar